buckbaskin/buckbaskin.github.io/content/formak-tooling-ci.md

 ---
 Title: FormaK Tooling: CI
 Category: Building
-Tags: FormaK, 30 for 30, GitHub, GitHub Actions
+Tags: FormaK, Project FormaK,30 for 30, GitHub, GitHub Actions
 Date: 2022-10-07
 Updated: 2022-10-04
-Summary: FormaK implements CI for new commits as of PR #4 (link) via GitHub Actions
+Summary: FormaK implements CI for new commits as of [PR #4](https://github.com/buckbaskin/formak/pull/4) via GitHub Actions
 Image: img/github-actions-example.jpg
 ---

-TLDR: FormaK implements CI for new commits as of PR #4 (link) via GitHub Actions
+TLDR: FormaK implements CI for new commits as of [PR #4](https://github.com/buckbaskin/formak/pull/4) via GitHub Actions

 This post aims to be a short review of FormaK’s tooling for continuous